-When not to use a treadmill with soreness
+When not to use a treadmill with leg soreness

 This is an obvious one but if you've completed a very long run than you're used to, or you've run a marathon the day before.
 Then it's wise not to use a treadmill at all the day after.
 Let the soreness go down and let some good recovery infiltrate those muscles.
-Where a marathon is concerned I would say don't do any exercise for 3 to 4 days afterwards.
+Where a marathon is concerned, don't do any exercise for at least a week afterwards.

-The thing is science doesn't really understand what causes this soreness and there are plenty of myths about treating it, like massaging it away (that doesn't work).
-It's something you just have to give time to go.
-If you're desperate to exercise then walking on a treadmill could be done if you feel that will benefit you.
-Or try a bike or trainer.
+The thing is, science doesn't really understand what causes DOMS and there are plenty of myths about treating it, like massaging it away (that doesn't work).
+It's something you just have to give time to recover.
+When you've been exercising for years, you get used to the feeling of soreness when you're routine has taken you further than you may have gone for some time.

 The fashion these days is for sports people especially soccer players to take ice baths.
 This medical paper in the US National Library of Medicine says this is a possible strategy to help reduce the amount of soreness days that occur.
 There are also other methods proposed.
-I, personally, just let it recover naturally.
+I, personally, just let it recover naturally, which it normally does.

 When it may be ok to use the treadmill with soreness

 This is very much, listen to your body.
-I, after a 10k race, have felt a bit sore.
-But the next day I did a slow jog for a couple of miles on a treadmill just to keep my mileage up for that week.
+After a 10k race I felt a bit sore, but the next day I did a slow jog for a couple of miles on a treadmill, just to keep my mileage up for that week.
 The soreness was mild and I felt I could train through it.
-A physio might disagree strongly with that but the soreness never stayed too long.
-If I had soreness the next day as well after a few miles then I would definitely take it easy that day.
+A physio might disagree with that but the soreness never stayed too long.
+If I had soreness the next day as well after a few miles, then I would definitely take it easy.

 You know your body best.
 If I had shin splints, that's a bit different.
 Damage can be done of you keep running with shin splints.
 I think a bit of muscle stiffness and soreness is all part of an exercise routine.
 Especially if you like to run races or long distances.
 A distance runner will often do their long run for the week on a Saturday or Sunday and have the next day off as their recovery day.